alisazhou/examplejs/frontend/README.md

 - then the only commands to run with developing is
     - nvm run build (or to break it apart, `nvm run js` and `nvm run css`)
     - nvm test
+- to check for new updates (if greenkeeper isn't submitting pull requests):
+    - `npm run ncu`. to actually update package.json `npm run ncu -- -u`

 ### notes